chourmovs/moode_debian/README.md

 # Prerequisite

 - Debian bullseye (11) installed on your machine
+- Podman version 4.x installed see https://podman.io/docs/installation (i propose a bash scrip for debian in my tree)
 - A terminal to ssh (my preference go to Mobaxterm)
 &nbsp;  &nbsp;